getdozer/dozer/README.md

 Dozer features an internal streaming SQL engine for real-time data transformation and aggregation.
 Upcoming versions will support custom transformations through WebAssembly (WASM) and TypeScript, as well as model inferencing via Open Neural Network Exchange (ONNX).

 After transformation, data is stored in a low-latency datastore, optimized for quick retrieval, making it suitable for high-performance use-cases.
-The distributed architecture of Dozer ensures scalability and high availability.

 In summary, Dozer provides a straightforward way for developers to build and deploy real-time scalable data products.